PabloCorso/eol-decentralized-cup/README.md

 #### 1. Only top X most finished levels count in the result.
 Rank levels in a descending order by counting the number of kuskis that finished it.
 This rank should be updated regularly and it should be visible to everyone.
 Once the cup ends, the ranking freezes and the results are calculated for the top X levels.

 A problem with this approach is that it will favor trivial, easy and short levels over complex levels that are harder or longer to finish.
+Short easy levels will cerntanly get more finishers than hard or long levels.
 This doesn't seem to be straightforward to avoid without manually censoring unwanted types of levels.

-To fix this we could require a minimum number of PRs for the level to start ranking in the list.
-For example, new levels must obtain 10 finishes by different kuskis to be added to the ranking.

 #### 2. Only top X levels count in the result, using PRs ranking.
 Rank levels in a descending order, with the following calculation per level:
-- Sum all unique PRs on the level, meaning that shadow PRs count only once.
+- Sum all unique PRs on the level, meaning that shadow PRs don't count.
 This is to avoid favoring trivial levels where usually many players have the same PRs (e.g. Tutor1.lev).
 - Calculate the average PR and remove all PRs that are over this average.
 This is to avoid favoring long spam PRs (e.g. someone has a PR of 60 minutes in a 3 seconds level).
 - Calculate the level total rank by summing all the remaining PRs.